-- must submit the appropriate paperwork before what would normally be their final two semesters; - may use no more than two upper division courses to satisfy requirements of both majors; and - must have a grade point average of at least 2.5.
+- must submit the appropriate paperwork before what would normally be their final two semesters; - may use no more than two upper division courses to satisfy requirements of both majors; and - must have a GPA of at least 2.5.

-Please note: Having double majors or simultaneous degrees will not necessarily improve students' chances for admission to graduate programs or increase opportunities within their chosen careers.
+Note: Having double majors or simultaneous degrees will not necessarily improve students' chances for admission to graduate programs or increase opportunities within their chosen careers.

-Note: Double majors in Chemistry and Chemical Biology are not permitted.
+Double majors in Chemistry and Chemical Biology are not permitted.